Incense In The Wind

 Tuesday, 23 November 2021

 Here's a curious one.
 A perfumed incense made in America by a family of Lithuanian immigrants who in 1923 took over an existing American incense company called The Hindu Incense Company.
 They have thrived, and are now one of the most popular incense brands in America.
-They are starting to expand into other countries, and Gonesh incense can be bought in the UK, such as this variety pack offer of six packs with two ash catchers for £20 on Amazon.
+Gonesh incense can be bought in the UK, though with shipping from America can be expensive such as this variety pack offer of six packs with two ash catchers for £64 on Amazon.
 Mine came from America via the very decent ExoticIncense shop.
 I have other American incense which I will be reviewing over the coming weeks.

 Gonesh is a variant spelling of Ganesha, the popular Hindu elephant head god, who is revered as the bringer of luck and intelligence, and the remover of obstacles.